Startups in the music industry can now apply for new loans of up to £25,000.

 How do I apply?

-You can make an application for an AIM Start Up Loan on the dedicated website.
+You can make an application for an AIM Start Up Loan here.
 You will need to give a basic outline of the nature of your business, what it will do, the market for your product or service, and the amount you want to borrow.